aws-samples/amazon-connect-gitlab-cicd-terraform/README.md

 ![[tfcicd-var5.png]](images/tfcicd-var5.png)
 #### Testing the solution

-- Clone your Gitlab repo to your local machine (or Cloud9).
+- Clone your GitLab repo to your local machine (or Cloud9).
-- Copy the downloaded repository contents into new Gitlab repo.
+- Copy the downloaded repository contents into new GitLab repo.
 - Add the files, commit them, and perform a git push up to the repo.```

 ```